 What we're looking for

-1. Producers with documentary projects (one-offs and series) looking for co-producers, funds, television and platform commissions, distribution, or a combination of these, are encouraged to submit.
+1. Producers with new documentary projects (one-offs and series) looking for co-producers, funds, television and platform commissions, distribution, or a combination of these, are encouraged to submit.
 We are specifically looking for artistic and innovative ways of storytelling and cutting-edge stories.
 Projects (also) aiming for cinema release are importunately invited to submit.
 Documentaries in the realm of arts and culture as well as those made for children aged 9-12 are also invited to submit their projects.
 Additionally, for this year's online Forum we also encourage you to submit projects that were pitched at a (digital) market in 2020.

 2. Immersive/interactive new media projects in all stages of production.
 The IDFA DocLab Forum is open to all sorts of formats that tell a documentary story or explore unknown realities, including web docs, virtual reality, artificial intelligence, physical installations, multimedia journalism, and live performances.
 Artists looking for co-producers, creative input, and financing possibilities are invited to submit.
 Additionally, for this year's online DocLab Forum we also encourage you to submit projects that were pitched at a (digital) market in 2020.